-All material written for The Revelator by the publication’s staff (John R. Platt or John Dougherty) or by other employees of the Center for Biological Diversity may be reprinted free of charge in other publications as long as the content is not altered in any material way.
+All material written for The Revelator by the publication’s staff or by other employees of the Center for Biological Diversity may be reprinted free of charge in other publications as long as the content is not altered in any material way.

 All other material on The Revelator is copyrighted by the authors or creators.
 Basically, if it has a copyright notice — © — at the bottom of the article, it’s not available for reprint from us.
 Any requests for republication must be directed to those creators directly.